 17. Borneo + Sporenburg Bridges / West 8

-The three bridges of Borneo and Sporenburg by West 8 play an essential role in creating a unique atmosphere in the harbour-residential area.
-Two of the bridges – one on the West side and the other on the East side – span the 93-meter wide water of the Railroad basin and connect the islands of Borneo and Sporenburg.
+The three bridges of Borneo and Sporenburg by West 8 play an essential role in creating a unique atmosphere in the harbor-residential area.
+Two of the bridges – one on the Westside and the other on the East side – span the 93-meter wide water of the Railroad basin and connect the islands of Borneo and Sporenburg.
 Don't miss the beautiful houses around the area such as Six Dwellings in Borneo by Enric Miralles.

-Lex van Delden Bridge, built in 2013, not only connects the Boelelaan with the Gershwinplein but more-over the city centre to the suburbs.
-The bridge allows traffic to cross and at the same time it offers a stopping place, where one can comfortably sit down and have a good look around.
+Lex van Delden Bridge, built in 2013, not only connects the Boelelaan with the Gershwinplein but more over the city center to the suburbs.
+The bridge allows traffic to cross and at the same time, it offers a stopping place, where one can comfortably sit down and have a good look around.
 Tables, chairs, and residents can enjoy a glass of wine in the evening sun.

-Benthem Crouwel Architects transformed an empty, neglected office building into a high quality, inspiring and sustainable office where all employees of the Goede Doelen Loterijen (Dutch Charity Lotteries) can work together.
+Benthem Crouwel Architects transformed an empty, neglected office building into a high-quality, inspiring, and sustainable office where all employees of the Goede Doelen Loterijen (Dutch Charity Lotteries) can work together.
 The building received a BREEAM rating ‘Outstanding’- making it the most sustainable renovated property in the Netherlands.
-Besides offices, the building houses a public restaurant, and auditorium and a TV studio.
+Besides offices, the building houses a public restaurant, an auditorium, and a TV studio.

 The main hotel for the RAI Amsterdam convention and exhibition center, the scheme offers 650 hotel rooms across 25 floors.
 Formed of three shifting triangular volumes, the scheme draws from a triangular advertising column on the Europaplein that once stood prominently on the site.
 The project has been 15-years in the making, as a larger 800-room proposal was once rejected by the city a few years back.